-County to receive new shipment of vaccine later this week after crowd at drive-thru exhausts supply - Salisbury Post
+County expects new shipment of vaccine later this week after crowd at drive-thru exhausts supply - Salisbury Post

 Monday marked the first day of drive-thru vaccinations at the West End Plaza, located at 1935 Jake Alexander Blvd.
 West.
 County Public Health Director Nina Oliver said a little more than 200 vaccinations were given, but after only a half-hour officials began turning away new arrivals due to reaching the limit.

-While the county expect another shipment of the vaccine later this week, shipments are determined by and funneled through the federal and state government.
+While the county expects another shipment of the vaccine later this week, shipments are determined by and funneled through the federal and state government.
 Oliver said locals can check the health department website and stay updated via local media outlets on when the next round of vaccinations will be administered.

 Oliver said some people arrived as early as 5 a.m., signaling that older adults have been “extremely receptive” to receiving the vaccine.
 She said the early arrival shows they’re anxious and ready to receive the shot, which is a “good problem.”